 The brown female (right) is most often on her nest and only upon close inspection in the sun will the bluish glint of her back and wing feathers help you distinguish her from a sparrow.

 Indigo Buntings construct a loose cup of grasses, leaves and animal fur held together with spider silk.
 The nest is often low in a shrub and hard to detect.
 Indigo Buntings may have two broods a year, raising 2–6 young each time.
 They have a short fledging stage, only 9–10 days.

 Indigo Buntings are fairly widespread east of the Rocky Mountains and in the southwest.
-They are not found in the Pacific Northwest, or the northern Rocky states such as Montana and Idaho.
-These colorful birds join others and winter over in Mexico and Central America.
+These colorful birds form flocks and winter over in Mexico and Central America.
 In Minnesota they usually return to their breeding areas in early to mid-May.